Frequently Asked Questions

 What is sulforaphane, and why are broccoli microgreens so popular?

-Sulforaphane is a naturally occurring compound found in cruciferous vegetables (broccoli, kale, cabbage, cauliflower, etc.) that has been extensively studied by researchers for its antioxidant and health-promoting properties.
-It's formed when you chew or chop these vegetables, which activates an enzyme called myrosinase that converts a precursor compound (glucoraphanin) into sulforaphane.
+Sulforaphane is a naturally occurring compound found in cruciferous vegetables (broccoli, kale, cabbage, cauliflower, and others) that has been studied by researchers for its antioxidant and health-promoting properties.
+Research shows it is formed when you chew or chop these vegetables, which activates an enzyme called myrosinase that converts a precursor compound (glucoraphanin) into sulforaphane.

 Broccoli microgreens have gained significant attention because research suggests they contain substantially higher concentrations of glucoraphanin compared to mature broccoli.
 This is a key reason broccoli microgreens are currently the most popular and widely grown variety in the microgreens market.